thebigcrafter/ktpmpl-cfs/README.md

 # ktpmpl-cfs

 Virion to easily implement common functionalities on KygekTeam PocketMine-MP plugins (e.g. config version check).
+This virion alleviates the need to readd and reuse the same codes over and over across KygekTeam plugins.

+## Features

+- Configration file version check
+- Plugin updates check in Poggit (**Requires [UpdateNotfier](https://github.com/Ifera/UpdateNotifier) virion**)

 ## Usage & Contribution

-This virion is intended to be used only for KygekTeam plugins, however you can contribute by forking this repository and [submitting a pull request](https://github.com/KygekTeam/ktpmpl-cfs/pulls).
+**This virion is intended to be used only for KygekTeam plugins**, however you can contribute by forking this repository and [submitting a pull request](https://github.com/KygekTeam/ktpmpl-cfs/pulls).

+## Upcoming Features

+We're still thinking and deciding for upcoming features.
+Meanwhile, you can request for new features by [creating an issue](https://github.com/KygekTeam/ktpmpl-cfs/issues).

 ## Support & Contact